kew6688/MicroNuclei_Detection/README.md

 ├── images                # All the images
-├── result.json           # Json file that stores all the annotations ├── masks                 # Masks that in numpy file for each image └── labels                # Labels that in YOLO format for each image
+├── result.json           # Json file that stores all the annotations ├── masks                 # Masks that in numpy file for each image ├── label_masks           # Masks that in numpy file for each image, instances are encoded as different colors (0 is background)
+└── labels                # Labels that in YOLO format for each image
 ```